Make the leap from journalism to content marketing start earning average rates of up to $1 a word.

 Think about it—both use the same storytelling and research skills, both kinds of work require you to become an expert on the topic very quickly, and both require delivering value (entertainment and education) to the reader.

 For this reason, journalists are highly in demand in the content marketing industry.
-We possess the unique skills that are required to tackle an issue, tell a story, or take a controversial stand on an issue in print.
+We possess the unique skills that are required to tackle an issue, tell a story, or take a controversial stand.
 Not to mention deliver information in an entertaining and engaging manner.

 Here’s how you can make the leap from journalism to content marketing in seven simple steps.